 Stay: New Hotel Vieux Port.
 Rates start at 140 Euros (~$156 USD) per night, with a great location adjacent to the Old Port (Vieux Port).
 My room had an aerial view of the Old Port, allowing me to take in boats, water views and entertaining buskers while sipping Provencal rosé from the balcony.

 Driving In Marseille: While I recommend having a car in France, know that French drivers make New York drivers seem sane and polite.
 Driving in Marseille was somewhat stressful with skinny streets, crazy cars, minimal parking aside for garages, and pedestrians and motorbikes that seemed to have a death wish.
 Definitely leave the car parked as much as possible, using it only for day trips and traveling your trip route.

 Getting Around Marseille: Marseille has excellent public transportation.
 Use the RTM website to help you navigate public buses.
 All buses cost 1.50€ if you buy it in the city and 1.90€ if you buy it on board.
 The validity lasts 60 minutes.
 There are also ferries, trams and metros.
 Click here for more information.

 Safety Essentials: While I found Marseille to be relatively safe, it is a big city and crime exists.
-I always travel with Clever Travel Companion Pickpocket-Proof Garments and a ROBOCOPP Personal Grenade Alarm ($6 off with code “JOURNEY10”!).
+I always travel with Clever Travel Companion Pickpocket-Proof Garments and a Vigilant Personal Alarm.

 Language: French, though we found many people spoke some English.
 Just make sure to understand pleasantries when interacting with locals!